Ange Laurent Lalive de Jully

 Ange-Laurent de La Live de Jully (2 October 1725 – 18 March 1779) was an 18th-century French financier and patron of arts.

 On 30 June 1741, he married Louise-Elisabeth Chambon, reputed to be more than promiscuous.
 Madame d'Épinay tells us she pushed the absence of prejudice to the limit where it takes another name.
-But even though, she had a son, June 7, 1750.
+She had a son, born on 7 June 1750.
 She died in December 1752, struck down by smallpox.

 We know he led political missions in Geneva.

 On 1 August 1762, he married his second wife, miss Nettine Walckiers, daughter of a Dutch banker and thus became Jean-Joseph de Laborde's brother-in-law, owner of the château de Méréville.